kora-projects/kora-docs/mkdocs/blog/en/you-dont-need-kora-developers.md

 ---

-## OpenAPI, OpenTelemetry, and PostgreSQL Remain Their Own Technologies
+## OpenAPI, OpenTelemetry, and PostgreSQL Remain Their Own Technologies { #openapi-otel-postgresql }

 Kora’s OpenAPI support strengthens the same argument.
 A strong backend engineer should understand API contracts, schemas, compatibility, error modeling, generated clients, client/server ownership, and how changes affect consumers.
 Kora can generate strongly typed client and server APIs from OpenAPI specifications, which reduces repetitive work and pushes mistakes toward compilation, but OpenAPI